-The Parties agree that to the extent permitted by law the premium pays set forth above qualify as special compensation under Title 2 CCR 571 and Title 2 CCR 571.1.
+The Parties agree that to the extent permitted by law the premium pays set forth above qualify as special compensation under 2 CCR 571 and 2 CCR 571.1.
 In the event that the City or the Association learn that any of the pay items listed above may or will not be recognized as special compensation, the parties will reopen negotiations on the narrow and specific issue of providing the compensation associated with those premiums in a manner that complies with CalPERS reporting requirements.

-SECTION 14.
-ACTING CAPTAIN
+SECTION 13.
+ACTING CAPTAIN OR POLICE SERVICES MANAGER

-All full-time unit employees designated as Acting Captain will receive an additional five percent (5%) of base pay for each hour worked while acting in this capacity.
+All full-time unit employees designated as Acting Captain or Police Services Manager will receive an additional five percent (5%) of base pay for each hour worked while acting in this capacity.